 Keeping the sheets white emits the kind of hotel vibes you want: cleanliness.

-Plants are my go-to decoration, but don’t expect guests to keep them watered.
+Plants are my go-to decoration, but don’t expect guests to water them.
 Unless you cap your rental at 1 week maximum stays AND live nearby, plants are just not convenient.

 Your Airbnb should be a neutral place.
 I used to have a Buddha canvas that covered a whole wall and I love it.
 However unlikely it may be that someone dislikes Buddha, I took it down and swapped for a framed Beetles poster instead.

-You never know what your guests beliefs or opinions are, so it’s best to avoid any awkward situations.
+You never know guests beliefs or opinions, therefore it’s best to avoid any awkward situations.

 Choose a selection of happy and cheerful framed paintings to decorate your home.